 |(c) Pete Evans, 2015|

 The book is a visual feast, undoubtedly.
 I am not currently following the Paleo lifestyle so my opinion comes from having never opened a single Paleo cookbook nor stocked my pantry with the needed ingredients such as coconut oil and coconut cream (two ingredients Pete Evans uses quite liberally in his recipes).

 That said, I found the book to be overwhelming and daunting.
 I don’t believe there is a single recipe in the book that I could accomplish without a visit to the grocers.
-The introduction appears to be written for the Paleo novice such as myself but is too
+The introduction appears to be written for the Paleo novice such as myself but is too simplified.

 Also, although the book claims to be full of “quick” meals, most recipes required at least 30 minutes (one even requiring at least 12 hours to marinate).
-So if you are pressed for time and looking for a ‘quick’ meal, I would recommend passing on this particular cookbook
+So if you are pressed for time and looking for a ‘quick’ meal, I would recommend passing on this particular cookbook.

-For those who are interested in the Paleo lifestyle, I would recommend finding another book to begin with.
+For those who are interested in the Paleo lifestyle, I would recommend finding another book, to begin with.

-For those who are already living a Paleo lifestyle, this book might be worth picking up from your local bookshop or favourite online retailer as it is filled with glorious looking recipes including Raw Cauliflower Tabbouleh, Chorizo & Seafood Paella, Tuna Tartare on Nori Crisps and a dairy-free Mixed Berry Cheesecake.
+For those who are already living a Paleo lifestyle, this book might be worth picking up from your local bookshop or favorite online retailer as it is filled with glorious looking recipes including Raw Cauliflower Tabbouleh, Chorizo & Seafood Paella, Tuna Tartare on Nori Crisps and a dairy-free Mixed Berry Cheesecake.

-Where to buy the book?: The Paleo Chef can be purchased at most bookshops and online.
+The Paleo Chef can be purchased at most bookshops and online.

 The Disclaimer: I received this book to review compliments of Random House but all opinions are my own.